 Who is eligible?

-The CECRA for small business will provide forgivable loans to eligible commercial property owners, rather than direct rent relief to impacted small business tenants or subtenants.
+The CECRA for small business provides forgivable loans to eligible commercial property owners, rather than direct rent relief to impacted small business tenants or subtenants.

 The commercial property owner will need to apply and qualify for the program.

-In order to be eligible for the program, the property owner will be required to meet the following criteria:
+In order to be eligible for the program, the property owner is required to meet the following criteria:

 A commercial property owner that is, or is controlled by, an individual holding federal or provincial political office will not be eligible for the CECRA for small businesses.